 Air emissions such as NOx, SOx and volatile organic compounds (VOCs) can significantly impact the environment.
 They primarily arise from the combustion of fuels such as natural gas, kerosene and diesel.
 We are committed to monitoring and reducing our impacts on ambient air quality.

 During the planning and design phase, we assess the potential air quality impacts of all new projects and modifications to existing facilities.
-Our procedure on environmental management ensures we don’t buy any ozone depleting substances and we are phasing out the use of existing stock.
+Our procedure on environmental management ensures we actively phase out the use of ozone depleting substances.

 Waste, effluents and spills management

-Underdeveloped supporting infrastructure, limited access to recycling and disposal facilities and unestablished regulation and legal procedures in PNG makes waste processing and disposal challenging.
-We therefore work towards reducing the volume of waste we produce and to continually improve our processes for managing the storage, handling, transportation and disposal of waste produced by Oil Search activities.
+We work towards reducing the volume of waste we produce and aim to continually improve our processes for managing the storage, handling, transportation and disposal of waste produced by Oil Search activities.

 We are committed to reducing the volume of waste we produce and incinerate.
 Our procedures on environmental management identify the minimum acceptable strategy, methods and hierarchy of controls for all stages of waste production, management and disposal.
 Our on-site management processes help people to segregate waste into different disposal streams, including incineration, landfill, compost, recycling and reuse.

-We have strict handling processes for hazardous waste such as medical waste, battery acid storage and sewage effluents.
-These are managed and disposed of in accordance with the principles of the Basel Convention on the Control of Transboundary Movements of Hazardous Wastes and Their Disposal.
+We have strict handling processes for waste that pose environmental hazards such as medical waste, battery acid storage and sewage effluents.
+Hazardous wastes are managed and disposed of in accordance with the principles of the Basel Convention on the Control of Transboundary Movements of Hazardous Wastes and their Disposal or the Resource Conservation and Recovery Act.
 We provide regular training for waste management personnel and conduct site-wide waste management awareness campaigns.

-The volume and quality parameters for off-site discharges in PNG are set and monitored by the environmental regulator and are included in our environmental permits.
+The volume and quality parameters for off-site discharges are set and monitored by the environmental regulator and are included in our environmental permits.

 For Oil Search, oil spill preparedness and response is a cross-disciplinary activity that starts with robust planning.
 All our facilities and operational practices and procedures are designed to reduce the risk and impact of spills and ensure an effective emergency response.
 Our ongoing approach comprises engineering and process improvements underpinned by a culture of operational awareness and engagement.
 We also conduct routine inspections to ensure potential sources of spills and releases are appropriately managed.